 Most of us like to have a bedside light to read at night or to give us adequate lighting so we don’t stub our toe on the way to bed.
 The lamp you use next to your bed needs to be the right scale based on the size of your bed and the table it’s sitting on.
-Here are some simple rules for how to choose the best size lamp for your bedside.
+Here are some simple rules for determining the best bedside lamp height.

 When choosing new lamps, scale is an important part of decorating.
 When the scale is WRONG it’s a lot easier to see than when it’s right.
 Our eye notices if something is not quite right, even if we can’t tell what it is.

 For example, if you looked at the picture below you might not notice the nightstand lamp at first.
 But if you are thinking about buying lamps for your bedroom, you will start to notice lamps in every photo.
 In this bedroom, the bedside lamp is too small.
 It’s pretty, but not an ideal fit.
 The scale is wrong for the size of the bed

 It’s important that the size of your lamp is large enough to balance out the bed AND give enough light for reading.

-#1 How Tall Should The Lamp Be Beside The Bed
+#1 How Tall Should a Bedside Lamp Be

 We haven’t addressed the size of a nightstand.
 Assume for this discussion that your nightstand is approximately the same as the height of the mattress, which is a good height.
-As a general rule the height of the lamp that sits atop the table should be roughly the same height as the table, within a couple of inches.
+As a general rule the height of the bedside table lamp should be roughly the same height as the table, within a couple of inches.
 A 30-inch bedside lamp looks in proportion on a 30-inch nightstand.
 I like to have a lamp that is one or two inches taller than the side tables.